Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5e-bio-informational-complex.md

 The BIC framework makes specific, testable predictions that could potentially weaken or require revision of the model if contradicted by empirical evidence:

+Falsification Criteria and Revision Conditions for the BIC Framework

 | Falsification Criterion | Framework Prediction | Conditions That Would Require Revision |
 |-------------------------|---------------------|---------------------------------------|
 | **Protective Reaction Hypothesis** | Hosts in mature BICs will exhibit characteristic defensive responses (cognitive dissonance, emotional defensiveness, social exclusion) when their coupled information systems are challenged | Extensive sociological research showing that adoption of high-demand ideologies does not correlate with predicted protective reactions when challenged |